ninaschulte/1st-it-services/README.md

 <h1>1st IT Services</h1>

 <h2>About</h2>
 This is a company page that provides different IT services in the field of SAP authorizations.
-They are present for more then 15 years and need new website.
+They are present for more then 15 years and need a new website.

 <h2>Strategy</h2>
 The main goal of this website is to provide future clients with information about the company and what company can offer.